ozgurbtr/ozgurbtr.github.io/_posts/2017-03-06-aws-ecr-scripts.md

 You can use IAM user roles to give full access to CI user in your build environment and give read only access to docker hosts.

-However contrary docker hub login to private repository ECR requires additional steps.
+However contrary to Docker Hub, login to private repository ECR requires additional steps.
 You need to use IAM user credentials with AWS CLI (you can also do the same with SDK) and acquire a temporary token to docker repo.
 Moreover, this authentication sometimes fails and you may need to try a few times.
 This step is necessary at the end of building image and also for pulling images to docker hosts.

-To handle this task and autmate docker machine build with versionin I wrote some small [scripts](https://github.com/ozgurbtr/aws-ecr-scripts).
+To handle this task and autmate docker machine build with versioning I wrote some small [scripts](https://github.com/ozgurbtr/aws-ecr-scripts).
 It allows you to build and automatically tag and push your docker images on AWS ECR repository easily.
 It creates a latest tag and a version tag for latest builded image.
 It